ba-st/Willow/source/Willow.package/AjaxAwareErrorHandlerFactory.class/README.md

-I'n a builder of AjaxAwareErrorHandlers, just because you cannot control the creation of them.
+I'm a builder of AjaxAwareErrorHandlers, just because you cannot control the creation of them.